 What Phyllis is doing is amusing herself with the remark about the hat.
 If a man has recently met a woman and would like to see her some more, he may pretend to leave something behind at her home.
 We don’t wear hats so much any more, but an umbrella is a good substitute.
 Then the man can call her up the next day and say, “Did I leave my umbrella over at your place yesterday?”
 When she says that he did, he can then ask if it would be all right to drop by and pick it up.
 With a little luck, one thing will lead to another.
 Phyllis is alluding to that ruse by making believe she has his hat and is using it as an excuse to see him.
 In so doing, she is essentially saying, “We both know why I’m here.”

 On the night she and Walter trick her husband into signing the application for the accident insurance, Walter hears him say he is taking a trip to Palo Alto.
 Walter tells Phyllis to get him to take the train.
 He knows that dying while riding a train is so rare that the $50,000 policy will pay off at twice that amount owing to a double indemnity clause in the policy.
-Just to put things in perspective, $100,000 in 1938 (when the story takes place) would be almost $1,700,000 today.
+Just to put things in perspective, $100,000 in 1938 (when the story takes place) would be over $1,800,000 today.
 They kill her husband before he gets on the train.
 Then Walter pretends to be the husband and boards the train, jumping off soon after, before the train can pick up much speed.
 Then they dump the husband’s body on the tracks.